Accessibility Statement

 • You cannot skip to the main content when using a screen reader.

-We are currently making improvements where we can to make the website more accessible but due to the age of the site and the software it uses, our ability to do this is limited.
-We are therefore planning to replace the current website with a new site that will fully meet all accessibility requirements.
+Currently it is not possible to do the things listed above but we are making improvements where we can to make the website more accessible.
+However, due to the age of the site and the software it uses, our ability to do this is limited.
+The technology our website uses is out of date and was created in 2011 using software (Umbraco 4) which is now unsupported.
+We are therefore planning to replace the current website with a new site that will fully meet all accessibility requirements, we aim to do this during 2024.

 What to do if you cannot access parts of this website